GMLC-TDC/HELICS/docs/user-guide/advanced_topics/callbacks.md

 ### Time Request Return

 The Time request return callback will execute as the last operation prior to return from a time request.
-It executes after all value based callbacks, and like the Time update contains arguments for the new time and an indicator if the time is iterative.
+It executes after all value based callbacks, and like the Time Update contains arguments for the new time and an indicator if the time is iterative.

 ```C++
 void setTimeRequestReturnCallback(std::function<void(Time, bool)> callback);